 The conventional fabrication methods used to realize photonic crystals is to etch a periodic array of air holes in a high-index semiconductor slab such as Si and GaAs \cite{10.1038/383699a0,10.1002/lpor.201500321,10.1109/JPROC.2018.2853197}.
 By improving the design \cite{10.1038/nature02063} and fabrication methods \cite{10.1016/j.photonics.2009.10.004}, such conventional photonic crystal cavities have been optimized towards the theoretical limit.
 For example, Q-factors have been pushed into ultra-high ($>10^5$) regime, and the experimentally measured performance can reach the theoretical calculations \cite{10.1038/nmat1320}.
 Such a cavity is ideal to study and control light-matter interactions by directly embedding quantum emitters such as quantum dots \cite{10.1038/nature03119,PhysRevB.71.241304,10.1038/nature05586} into the dielectric structure.
 This type of cavity--quantum-dot system has been widely applied in quantum devices \cite{10.1038/nphys343,10.1038/nphoton.2013.48}, and extended to study multi-modal light-matter interactions such as multi-photon processes \cite{PhysRevLett.107.233602,PhysRevLett.120.213901}, electromagnetic controllability \cite{PhysRevLett.103.127401,PhysRevLett.104.047402,PhysRevLett.122.087401} and phononic effects \cite{PhysRevB.80.201311,10.1063/1.4824712}.

 However, conventional photonic crystal cavities are less suitable for integration with 2D atomically thin semiconductors.
-This is since it is non-trivial to embed 2D semiconductors into the dielectric slab during growth, their properties are strongly influenced by the dielectric disorder, and encapsulation with an ultra-flat, inert insulator is essential for high-performance 2D devices \cite{10.1038/s41598-017-09739-4,PhysRevX.7.021026,10.1038/s41565-019-0520-0,10.1038/s41378-021-00332-4}.
-Hexagonal boron nitride (hBN) is a layered 2D insulator and has proven to be an ideal substrate for other 2D materials, but the integration of hBN in photonic crystals raises new challenges in the nanofabrication \cite{10.1038/s41467-018-05117-4,10.1002/adom.201801344}.
+This is since it is non-trivial to embed 2D semiconductors into the dielectric slab during growth, their properties are strongly influenced by the dielectric disorder, and encapsulation with an ultra-flat, inert insulator is essential for high-performance 2D devices \cite{10.1038/s41598-017-09739-4,PhysRevX.7.021026,10.1038/s41565-019-0520-0,10.1038/s41378-021-00332-4,10.1002/adma.202203889}.
+Hexagonal boron nitride (hBN) is a layered 2D insulator and has proven to not only be an ideal substrate for other 2D materials, but also host a variety of defect quantum emitters having potential interests for nanophotonics.
+The integration of hBN in photonic crystals raises new challenges in the nanofabrication \cite{10.1038/s41467-018-05117-4,10.1002/adom.201801344}.
 Meanwhile, in contrast to conventional cavity materials such as Si and GaAs whose thickness can be precisely controlled during growth, the thickness of 2D materials is difficult to control and even accurately identify.
 The indeterminate thickness of 2D heterostructures will result in shifts in the frequency of 2D-material cavity from the designed value \cite{10.1038/s41467-018-05117-4,10.1002/adom.202200538}.
 Recently, we have proposed a hybrid nanobeam cavity to solve the problem of etching of 2D heterostructures \cite{PhysRevLett.128.237403,PhysRevLett.130.126901}, but the problem of 2D-material thickness fluctuation has not been fully investigated.